neelabalan/randpass/README.md

 ## randpass

-The C++ `<random>` uses the The **Mersenne Twister** which is [pseudorandom number generator](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) (PRNG) which is not cryptographically secure.
-While surfing through libsodium's [documentation](https://libsodium.gitbook.io/doc/) I noticed in the [FAQ](https://libsodium.gitbook.io/doc/quickstart#how-do-i-generate-random-numbers-that-are-safe-to-use-for-cryptography) `randombytes` API can be used to generate random numbers that are cryptographically safe.
-So wanted to use the [libsodium's](https://libsodium.gitbook.io/doc/generating_random_data) random number generation for random password generation.
-I haven't checked the "true" randomness of the output here and made this as a hobby project.
+The C++ `<random>` uses the The **Mersenne Twister** which is [pseudorandom number generator](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) (PRNG).
+The Mersene Twister is not cryptographically secure PRNG.
+While surfing through libsodium's [documentation](https://libsodium.gitbook.io/doc/) I noticed in the [FAQ](https://libsodium.gitbook.io/doc/quickstart#how-do-i-generate-random-numbers-that-are-safe-to-use-for-cryptography) the `randombytes` API which can be used to produce cryptographicaly secure PNRG.
+I've made an attempt to use the [libsodium's](https://libsodium.gitbook.io/doc/generating_random_data) PRNG to generate random passwords.
+> NOTE : I haven't checked the *true* randomness of the output here.

 ## Installtion